phlogisticfugu/bradito.me-site/src/content/blog/dont-jeopardize-your-rag.md

 ![RAG with HyDE](/0004-jeopardize-rag-2.drawio.png)

 This hypothetical answer is wrong, but it's embedding vector is likely to more closely match the document chunks.
-With HyDE, we are matching answers to answers, resulting in more similar embedding vectors.
+With HyDE, we are matching _answers_ to _answers_, resulting in more similar embedding vectors.
 Note that, to get the most out of this approach, it is a good idea to also try to match the original question in addition to the hypothetical answer.